adrianbj/ProcessMigrator/README.md

 ###Everything including page data
 * Can migrate full page data/content for all the above field types, except File, Image, Repeater, and Page
 * Repeater and Page will be coming soon, but obviously File and Image would be beyond the scope of this modules, given that is uses JSON to migrate the content

-###Support for multi-language fields has been implemented, but it probably pretty rough still.

 ##Roadmap